We are a team of dedicated and enthusiastic designers, programmers and site builders who know how to get the most from Drupal.

-In 2015 Morpht began to grow into a more well rounded business.
-Since then our team has increased to include an account and business manager, UX Designer and technical architect.
-We are now able to often clients a well rounded team, able to handle projects from discovery through to deployment.
+In 2015 Morpht expanded its service offerings.
+Since that time our team has increased to include an account and business manager, UX designer, visual designer, technical architect and additional developers.
+We are now able to offer clients an end-to-end service, guiding projects from discovery through to deployment.

-Along side the paid work was an ever present desire to improve the way we worked, to increase efficiency in the way we did things.
-Marji would call this the "devops culture".
-Murray would call it a "component driven approach".
-The end result was continuous research and development into areas such as Paragraphs and Modifiers.
-Morpht staff often spoke at conferences of the tools they were building with the aim of improving the editor experience.
+In addition to Morpht's commercial activites, there is an ever-present desire to improve the way we work and increase efficiency in operations.
+Marji would call this the "DevOps culture".
+Murray would call it a "component-driven approach".
+The end result is continuous research and development into areas such as Paragraphs and Modifiers.
+Morpht staff speak at conferences about the tools they are building with the aim of improving the editor experience.

 We have been iterating on our approach for many years and have rebuilt our toolset many times over.
 In 2017 the strategic decision was to move to the GovCMS8 platform as the starting point for our site builds.
 GovCMS8 provides a stable and simple base from which to work from.
 It supports most if not all of the tools need to implement the standard Morpht recipe.

-Since then Morpht has continue to develop JumpStarter and Convivial, two sister distibutions based on the same components.
+Since then Morpht has continue to develop Convivial for GovCMS and Convivial, two sister distributions based on the same components.
 Convivial uses Bootstrap 4 and is intended for business and government not looking to use the Design System.
-JumpStarter is an extension of the out of the box GovCMS8 - it is based on UI-Kit and is designed to be a feature rich starting point for federal government agencies.
+Convivial for GovCMS extends the out-of-the-box GovCMS8 - it is based on UI-Kit and is designed to be a feature rich starting point for federal government agencies.

-The future for Morpht will be focussed on imporving our platform and further developing the design and UX part of the buisness.
-We are highly motivated to continue to provide highly funcitonal, accessible and responsive components.
+The future for Morpht will be focussed on improving our platform and further developing the design and UX part of the business.
+We are highly motivated to continue to provide highly functional, accessible and responsive components.
 We are in an excellent place to deliver on simple sites as well as take on demanding projects requiring custom development and integrations.

 Morpht can be engaged through one of the following panels.